-Moreover, it also gives the option to select a DNS provider from a list.
-On the other hand, some of the other popular browsers, especially those based on Chromium, do not offer similar built-in functionality like Firefox.
+Moreover, it also gives the option to select a DNS provider from a list of known servers.
+On the other hand, some of the other popular web browsers now, especially those based on Chromium, do not offer similar built-in functionality like Firefox.

 - Go to ‘Preferences’